johnmjkim/ARMv7-assembly-assignment-2/design-document.md

 ## Sing to Pet

-User needs to control your singing mode to the target singing mode by using button A and B. Game ends until user get all five scores.
+User needs to control your singing mode to the target singing mode by using button A and B. Game ends until the user gets all five scores.
 Pet stress decreases to 0 after the game.

 ![Figure 6.
 Sing to Pet](assets/sing_to_pet_image.png)

 ## Exit

-Go back to see pet.
+Go back to see a pet.

 ![Figure 7.
 Exit](assets/exit_image.png)